-The Equality Tribunal, National Employment Rights Authority, Labour Relations Commission and Employment Appeals Tribunal have all been amalgamated into the Workplace Relations Commission.
-Complaints are heard in private by an Adjudication Officer.
+Complaints are heard in public by an Adjudication Officer, save where it is determined that due to the existence of "special circumstances", the proceedings should be conducted in private.
 Any appeals are heard in public by the Labour Court.
 Labour Court decisions can only be appealed to the High Court on a point of law.

-For further information on this subject please contact:
+For more information on this subject please contact:

-Síobhra Rush
+Síobhra Rush Partner

-Partner T + 353 1566 9874 siobhra.rush@lewissilkin.com
++353 1566 9874 siobhra.rush@lewissilkin.com